 Skin or blood testing determines substances to which you are allergic and provides information about the appropriate starting dose for immunotherapy.

-Immunotherapy comes in three forms:
+Immunotherapy comes in multiple forms:

 - Allergy shots